jeevanparajuli856/TechXpoGadgetShowcase/index.md

 ## ⭐ What Is a Network Switch?
 A network switch acts like a **traffic director** for devices in a building.
-It connects computers, printers, and servers — making sure every piece of data reaches the right place quickly and safely.
+It connects computers, printers, and servers, making sure every piece of data reaches the right place quickly and safely.

 If Wi-Fi is the “air,” the switch is the **heart of the wired network**.